714142828/sample-README/sample-facialrecognition/Readme.md

     ascend 22294 20313 22 14:45 pts/24??
 00:00:01 python3 presenterserver/presenter_server.py --app facial_recognition
     ```

-    Where  _22294_  indicates the process ID of the **Presenter Server** service corresponding to the facial recognition application.
+    In the preceding information,  _22294_  indicates the process ID of the Presenter Server service corresponding to the facial recognition application.

     To stop the service, run the following command: